oiegorov/perf_analysis_tool/README.md

 Contains all the general experiment configurations.

 The required:
-* ("main_path") directory to save experiment results in.
+* ("main_path") directory to save experiment results.
 * ("eldo_cmd") path to eldo executable.
 * ("profiler_cmd") path to profiler executable.
-* configuration for each parameter from "experim_desc.json" file as well as optional eldo/profiler parameters.
-Each parameter includes the following fields:
+* Each parameter from "experim_desc.json" file as well as optional eldo/profiler parameters must be speicifed using the following fields:

-++ "target": either "eldo" or "profiler".
+-- "target": either "eldo" or "profiler".

-++ "command": Which option should be included in the eldo/profiler command to use the parameter?
+-- "command": Which option should be included in the eldo/profiler command to use the parameter?

-++ "level": "true" if a new experiment should be run for each parameter''s value.
+-- "level": "true" if a new experiment should be run for each parameter''s value.
 Otherwise, "false".

 The user should also specify a command to add an output path for